17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 CityGarden Sculpture Park

 Follow the paved, winding paths that meander through the lush green lawns of the City Garden Sculpture Park.
 Wander amongst two dozen quirky, interactive installations.
-Among the highlights: a giant head, frolicking rabbits, and a life-sized scarecrow.
+Among the highlights we strolled past: a giant head, frolicking rabbits, and a life-sized scarecrow.

 Find a perch atop the “meander wall” to take in the beautiful view, or find a private space in the crook of one of its curves.
-Relax in one of the six rain gardens – or head to the spray plaza, featuring a 180-foot-long pool with its six-foot water jet.
-Kids love it!
+Relax in one of the six rain gardens—or head to the spray plaza, featuring a 180-foot-long pool with its six-foot water jet.
+The kids will love it!

 Campbell House Museum